Quick answer

 - Decide whether the edge case needs a qualified professional instead of a generic paid service.

-This page is education-only and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
+This page is for orientation and not tax, legal, accounting, filing, payment, mailing, faxing, upload, confirmation, or representation advice.
 IRS.gov and current official instructions control Form SS-4 mechanics.

 What to check next